IbukunAjakaiye/Skilharvest-Data-Documentation/README.md

   4. Items with 'Pen' include Pencil, Pen, and Pen sets and the total sales is 8350.23
   5. Desk is the item that has 'sk' with 1700 in sales value

-See here for to refer to the table
+See here for to refer to the table:
 ![https://docs.google.com/spreadsheets/d/1w172xjC1XJ_TAVcsP1IZAl7ZGx2ns73EHxxBTKo6jVE/edit#gid=39021757]